Why Collaboration Between Attorneys and Public Adjusters Matters

 In many cases, we’re brought in after the public adjuster has submitted the claim, and negotiations stall.
 That’s when legal representation becomes essential.

-Having a lawyer involved often forces the insurer to take the claim seriously, especially if they’ve been delaying or undervaluing it.
+Having a lawyer involved often compels the insurer to take the claim seriously, especially if it has been delayed or undervalued.

 3. Navigating Legal Deadlines and Traps